The most Complete Tokyo Photography Guide

 The Rainbow Bridge is lit up in the rainbow every year between December and January.
 Other than that, it is lit up in white.

+You will find this place in any Tokyo Photography Guide.
 One of the typical photos of Tokyo is at Shibuya Crossing.
-You have few spots to take photos, one of them is from Mag’s Park.
-But you can also shoot from Starbuck’s (the most famous), the rooftop observation deck of the Shibuya Sky or the L’Occitane Café.
-Even from the same Shibuya Station you have another good viewpoint of the square.
+You have a few spots to take photos, one of them is from Mag’s Park.
+But you can also shoot from Starbuck’s (the most famous), the rooftop observation deck of the Shibuya Sky, or the L’Occitane Café.
+Even from the same Shibuya Station, you have another good view of the square.

 Meiji Shrine & Yoyogi Park